Skip to content

 Location Philadelphia, PA

-Starting at the beginning of 2020, we were asked to undertake a feasibility study for Thomas Jefferson University Hospital to expand and renovate their Labor & Delivery Unit.
+At the beginning of 2020, CosciaMoos wasasked to undertake a feasibility study for Thomas Jefferson University Hospital to expand and renovate their Labor & Delivery Unit.
 Following the closure of Hahnemann University Hospital, this unit saw a triple digit increase in patient load.
 Additionally, the unit layout no longer reflected current care practices and led to inefficiencies requiring patients to be moved multiple times during the course of their stay.

 view of the entrance in the hospital hallway. a frosted glass wall provides visual interest and privacy